|By Andrew Winner

-As a Liverpool supporter, this news sent chills down the spine of the The Talisman.
+As a Liverpool supporter, this news sent chills down my spine as I write this.
 How Liverpool manager Rafael Benitez could even think about giving away such quality is beyond me.
 (In the interests of full disclosure, The Talisman hereby admits that Peter Crouch is his favorite player.)

 Furthermore, I believe he is horribly underrated for both club and country, and has been overlooked because of the same trait that made him notable – his amazing lankiness.

-In support of this view, The Talisman wrote his friend Marco, who happens to be the biggest Liverpool supporter in Switzerland, and asked him to unload his thoughts on Crouchinho.
+In support of this view, I wrote his friend Marco, who happens to be the biggest Liverpool supporter in Switzerland, and asked him to unload his thoughts on Crouchinho.
 He gladly obliged, and the Talisman will now quote his letter at length.

 I am glad to relate to you my feelings for that lanky boy whom we call Peter Crouch.
 It is especially a pleasure to do so on a cold Monday morning, when that glow in my heart which Crouchie evokes is most needed.